VsAnomons1/Password_Generator/README.md

 # Password_Generator
-A password generator using Javascript
+## Description:
+A project that generates a password in Javascript which provides you with different character types that can be included in the password such as being lowercase, uppercase, numeric, and special characters.